 - The amount you can borrow is based on your retirement income and your loan to value ratio.

 Looking for help?

 Thinking about Equity Release?
-You can get free, impartial equity release and mortgage advice from Stepchange onlineopens in new window or calling 0800 0274538.
+You can get free, impartial equity release advice from Stepchange onlineopens in new window or calling 0800 0274538.

 If you’re coming towards the end of your current interest-only mortgage, talk to your lender to see if they will extend your mortgage term into retirement.